 U.S. corporations have historically reinvested capital in businesses rather than returning it to shareholders in the form of dividends.
 But in overseas markets with stronger dividend-paying cultures, this tendency is reversed.

 Investors sometimes think of high dividend yields as limited to the utilities or telecom sectors, but we search for promising dividend payers in a range of sectors and geographies.

 Fixed income plays a supporting role in the portfolio, aiding in income production and potentially muting volatility over time.
 And in the Income Builder portfolio, we don’t limit ourselves to bonds of a particular type or credit quality in the search for the best risk/reward trade-off.
-Bonds have ranged from around 10% today to more than 40% of fund assets.
+Bonds have ranged from under 10% today to more than 40% of fund assets.

 Investors tend to focus on current yield, or current income divided by current price.
 While useful, current yield is only a snapshot.
-It can be helpful to look beyond it — to yield on cost, which is annual income divided by the cost of an initial investment — reflecting an investor’s yield on their original purchase.
+It can be helpful to look beyond it—to yield on cost, which is annual income divided by the cost of an initial investment—reflecting an investor’s yield on their original purchase.

 If one were to invest a hypothetical $100,000 in a security with a current yield of 5% at purchase, and income grew by 50% over time, the yield on cost of the initial investment would have grown from 5% to 7.5%.

 With both declining price and declining income, an investor can experience a current yield that remains level.
 Similarly, with a rising price and flat income, current yield would decline.
-So as investors choose which vehicles to use for income, it’s important that they understand per-share cash flow (the actual dollar amount of income received per share) as a true measure of income — along with current yield and yield on cost.
+So as investors choose which vehicles to use for income, it’s important that they understand per-share cash flow (the actual dollar amount of income received per share) as a true measure of income—along with current yield and yield on cost.